Marion Weyant Ruth: Personal life

 Marion Weyant was active in Zonta International and other women's organizations.
 She married Dale Charles Ruth in 1947.
 They had two daughters.
 She was widowed in 2000, and died in 2004, age 86.

-A flag that belonged to Ruth was recently part of the "Lansing Goes to War" exhibit at the Lansing Historical Society.
+In 2015, a flag that belonged to Ruth was part of the "Lansing Goes to War" exhibit at the Lansing Historical Society.
 February 7, 2005 was declared "Marion 'Babe' Ruth Day" in Ingham County, Michigan, by resolution of the county's Board of Commissioners.